SmartTokenLabs/TokenScript-Examples/tutorial/README.md

 ### Constructing your xml file (current schema 2019/10)

-* In studio, create a new file Coin.xml, and initialise with this template:
+* In studio, create a new file Coin.xml, and initialise with this template (notice the `name="Coin"` and reference in `origins` for your Coin token contract):
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <ts:token xmlns:ts="http://tokenscript.org/2019/10/tokenscript"